Make-School-Courses/CS-1.3-Core-Data-Structures/Lessons/Class2.md

 **NOTE: Fill in with the appropriate items**

-1. Identify and describe
+By the end of this lesson, students should be able to...

-1. Define
+1. Compare and contrast iterative and recursive implementations of a function
-1. Design
+1. Compre and contrast linear and binary search
-1. Implement
+1. Practice algorithm analysis to find the running time of the algorithm

 ## Topics
 - Compare [iteration] and [recursion] with [factorial] function